react-navigation/react-navigation.github.io/docs/material-bottom-tab-navigator.md

 * `navigation`: navigation prop for the screen
 * `defaultHandler`: the default handler for tab press

 Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.
+When setting tabBarOnPress the defaultHandler needs to be called in order to execute the default action (i.e. switch tab).

 ## Using with `react-native-paper` (optional)